pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412ZG-Nucleo/Examples/FLASH/FLASH_EraseProgram/readme.txt

 @par Application Description

-This application describes how to configure and use the FLASH HAL API to erase and program the internal Flash memory.
+This example describes how to configure and use the FLASH HAL API to erase and program the internal Flash memory.

 At the beginning of the main program the HAL_Init() function is called to reset